-We’ve tested 98 earbuds and in-ear headphones, and below are our recommendations for the best earbuds under $50 to buy in 2019.
+We’ve tested 115 earbuds and in-ear headphones, and below are our recommendations for the best earbuds under $50 to buy in 2019.
 If you’re looking for our top picks in general or are curious about different features, check out our recommendations for the best earbuds overall, the best cheap earbuds, the best headphones under $50, and the best wireless Bluetooth earbuds under $50.

 The best earbuds under $50 we've reviewed so far are the Anker SoundBuds Curve.
-They are among the most comfortable wireless in-ears we’ve tested at this price point and offer great value for what they cost.
+They’re among the most comfortable wireless in-ears we’ve tested and they offer great value for their price.
 They’re reasonably well-built and have a very stable ear-hook design that’s great for sports.
-They’re a good choice for fitness enthusiasts on a budget, and are overall decent in-ears for anybody looking for everyday wireless earbuds at a respectable price.
+Overall, they’re a decent option for anybody looking for everyday wireless earbuds.

-If you’re looking for solid budget in-ears that have better isolation for commuting, get the AUKEY Latitude.
-Their more traditional in-ear design enters the ear canal more deeply than the Anker SoundBuds Curve, so they’re not as comfortable but they block out much more noise and will bring a touch of peace and quiet to your busiest days.
+If you’re looking for cheap wireless in-ears that have better isolation for commuting, get the AUKEY Latitude.
+Their more traditional in-ear design enters the ear canal more deeply than the Anker SoundBuds Curve, so they’re not as comfortable but they block out much more noise, which can help bring a touch of peace and quiet to your busy days.
 They’re fairly well-built for budget wireless headphones and have a punchy sound signature that fans of bass are sure to appreciate.

 If you want earbuds that deliver accurate sound even during a workout, then consider the JBL Endurance Sprint.
 These wireless in-ears have a cool sporty look with a matte rubberized finish and are rated IPX7 for superior water resistance.
 They do a good job at isolating ambient noise and have remarkably high audio fidelity for in-ear headphones.

 Like the AUKEY Latitude, they can be a bit uncomfortable, and compared to the Anker SoundBuds Curve, their thick ear-hook fit isn’t as stable.
 They also have poor wireless latency, which means they won’t be ideal for watching videos on your smartphone on the treadmill.
-That said, they remain the best sounding in-ears under $50 we’ve tested, and are likely to please fitness-loving audiophiles on a budget.
+That said, they still remain the best sounding budget wireless earbuds we’ve tested and are likely to please fitness-loving audiophiles on a budget.

-If you’re done with wires for good and are ready to go truly wireless without breaking the bank, get the SoundPeats TrueFree.
+If you want to go truly wireless without breaking the bank, then get the SoundPeats TrueFree.
 They're the best true wireless earbuds under $50.
-They’re very well-made for their budget price and have a very stable fit.
-There are not a lot of truly wireless headphones under $150, let alone $50, so the SoundPeats TrueFree offer a great value for their price.
+They’re very well-made for their budget price and have a great stable fit.
+There aren’t a ton of truly wireless headphones under $150, let alone $50, so the SoundPeats TrueFree provide impressive value for their price.
 They’re fairly comfortable for in-ears and are great headphones for athletes on a budget.

-Our recommendations above are what we think are currently the best earbuds under $50 to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best earbuds under $50 for most people to buy.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).